breadboard-ai/breadboard/packages/breadboard/docs/nodes.md

 ## The `output` node

-Use this node to get data out of the board. takes a property bag and sends it back to the applciation that ran the board, unmodified.
+Use this node to get data out of the board. takes a property bag and sends it back to the application that ran the board, unmodified.

 ### Example: